vladshut/ecurring-api/README.md

 Author
 -------

-eCurring API has been developed by [LauLaman].
+eCurring API has been developed by [LauLaman] and improved by [vladshut]

 [ecurring-api-documentation]: https://developers.nest.com/documentation
 [LauLaman]: https://github.com/LauLaman